 You knew it had to be said; before you can get organized, you need to get rid of all those things that aren’t needed, aren’t loved, or aren’t usable.
-So gather up the clothes and shoes that don’t fit or flatter, the books you’ve already read, the collectibles that you don’t treasure, the treadmill or exercise ball you swore you’d use every morning but now serves mostly to hold clothes that either belongs in the dresser or the laundry hamper.
-Let the Goodwill benefit from your castoffs, because it’s to your benefit as well.
+So gather up the clothes and shoes that don’t fit or flatter, the books you’ve already read, the collectibles that you don’t treasure, the treadmill or exercise ball you swore you’d use every morning but now serves mostly to hold clothes that belong either in the dresser or the laundry hamper.
+Let Goodwill benefit from your cast-offs because it’s to your benefit as well.
 Once you get rid of the things you don’t need, it’s far easier to organize what’s left.

 Take Advantage of the Space Under Your Bed

 You’ve got several square feet of real estate underneath your bed—why waste it?
-That space is a prime storage area for shoes, seasonal clothing and sporting equipment, extra linens, and other bulky items.
+That space is a prime storage area for shoes, seasonal clothing, sporting equipment, extra linens, and other bulky items.
 Make it easy with under-bed storage boxes, preferably clear so you can see what’s inside without having to open the box, and with handles for easy access.
 If necessary, elevate your bed a few inches with bed risers.
 Now you have more clearance for storage.